Skip to Content

 Flea treatments themselves will not stop your German Shepherd from shedding, but they will prevent your dog from scratching and gnawing at himself excessively if he gets a tick or fleas on him.

-Remember to stay up-to-date with your German Shepherd’s flea treatment which for my dog is every three months, along with her deworming medication.
+Remember to stay up-to-date with your German Shepherd’s flea treatment, which for my dog is every three months, along with her deworming medication.

-You can do this by selecting specific foods with Omega 3 fatty acids.
-Still, you can also achieve it by providing your German Shepherd with a daily supplement that includes these nutrients.
-Take a look at Zesty Paws Omega Bites from Amazon, as they get thousands of positive reviews.
+Look at Zesty Paws Omega Bites from Amazon, as they get thousands of positive reviews.
 Always consult your vet first before giving supplements.

 If your dog’s food choice doesn’t contain sufficient oils, you can try adding a little olive oil to his food.
 Olive oil contains omega-3 fatty acids that improve the skin and coat.
 Check with your vet on how much to give your dog.